raember/spoofbot/src/spoofbot/adapter/README.md

 ---

-# HarCache
+# ArchiveCache

-The HarCache provides a `requests.Session`-compatible adapter that loads requests and their corresponding responses from `.har` files.
+The ArchiveCache provides a `requests.Session`-compatible adapter that caches requests and their corresponding responses loaded from `.har` (`load_har`) and [MITMProxy](https://mitmproxy.org/) flow files (`load_flows`).
 This allows for a relatively precise request modelling, as all the request parameters are stored.
 Incoming requests will be compared to the loaded ones to find the right match.
-The HarCache main use-case is for making unittests.
+The ArchiveCache main use-case is for making unittests.
 Hit requests will get deleted from memory alongside their response unless configured otherwise (`delete_after_matching`).

 ## Matching controls

-The HarCache allows controlling how precise the requests must match the stored requests, which can come in handy when some conditions cannot be recreated consistently.
+The ArchiveCache allows controlling how precise the requests must match the stored requests, which can come in handy when some conditions cannot be recreated consistently.

 ### Match header order (default: enabled)